fabvalaaah/joi-smartobject/README.md

 # joi-smartobject

-joi-smartobject is an NPM package that features an ES6 superclass called SmartObject.
-This superclass forces the validation of a constructor given Joi schema when properties of its subclass are modified.
-At runtime, if a property of an instance that inherits from SmartObject is unauthorized or has a wrong type, a ValidationError is thrown (and should be caught).
+joi-smartobject is an NPM module that features an ES6 superclass called JoiSmartObject.
+This superclass forces the validation of a constructor given hapi/joi schema when properties of its subclass are added, updated or deleted.
+At runtime, if a property of an object that inherits from JoiSmartObject is added, deleted or set with a wrong typed value, a hapi/joi ValidationError is automatically thrown (and should be caught).

 ## Package installation